 vulnerabilities discovered annually

-average hackers attacking your project
+hackers on average attacking your project